isappit/ifile/src/Config/xml/README.md

 ```

 ### xpdf
-Configure the third-part component XPDF, to get content of PDF documents, [more detail](http://www.foolabs.com/xpdf/)
+Configure the third-part component XPDF.

+_If you use an Operating System not supported to [ifile-binaries](https://github.com/isappit/ifile-binaries),
+you can install on your server the correct [XPDF]((http://www.foolabs.com/xpdf/)) for your OS and configure this
+executable file._

 Tag          | Property    | Occurrences   | Type
 ------------ | ------------ | ------------ | -------------